What would make Brass magnetic? - finishing.com

 It is the nickel which modifies the physical structure of the steel and makes it non-magnetic.
 So the answer is yes, the magnetic properties of stainless steel are very dependent on the elements added into the alloy, and specifically the addition of nickel can change the structure from magnetic to non-magnetic.

-- what is the best type of crusher customer case
+- what is the price of crusher plant

-- what is the difference between crusher dust and gravel
+- what is the best european crusher plant